 Meet Bonita Spencer-Percival

-As the world celebrates International Women’s Day and we come together to raise a glass to the strides that we’ve made as women and for women, we chat with Co-Founder of No.1 Botanicals and Director of Fabulousness, Bonita Spencer-Percival to learn more about our leading lady.
+As we come together to raise a glass to the strides that we’ve made as women and for women, we chat with Co-Founder of No.1 Botanicals and Director of Fabulousness, Bonita Spencer-Percival to learn more about our leading lady.